RussellB28/RedStone-Legacy/README.md

 ## 5. HELP, BUGS, SUGGESTIONS

-For help with Auto, You can ask in our IRC chatroom at irc.evosurge.net &#35;RedStone.
+For help with Auto, You can ask in our IRC chatroom at irc.evosurge.net #RedStone.

 This can be accessed using http://webchat.evosurge.net/ if you do not posess an IRC client.